 Yes.
-Accrued annual leave payments, attributable to active service in a combat zone and paid to enlisted members of the U.S. Armed Forces at the time of their discharge from the service, are excludable from gross income.
-If your wife is a commissioned officer, this exclusion cannot exceed \$500 per month, after taking into account any other military pay attributable to that same period of service.
+Accrued annual leave payments accrued during active service in a combat zone and paid to enlisted members of the U.S. Armed Forces at the time of their discharge from the service are excludable from gross income.
+If your wife is a commissioned officer, this exclusion cannot exceed \$500 per month, after taking into account any other military pay for that same period of service.